Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Reconciling the model with real, three-dimensional chiral flocks

 \section{Reconciling the model with real, three-dimensional chiral flocks}

-The foregoing established experimental proof of the Adler mechanism in our minimal model.
+The foregoing established empirical support for the Adler mechanism in our minimal model.
 However, the derived supercurrents of state information are \textit{maintaining} order in the chiral flock.
-In realistic flocks, `second sound' waves propagate through this ordered ensemble \cite{toner_flocks_1998}.
-Is our overdamped chiral model able to reproduce realistic flocking behaviour?
+In phenomenological models of real flocks, `second sound' waves propagate through this ordered ensemble \cite{toner_flocks_1998}.
+Is our polar, chiral active matter model able to reproduce realistic flocking behaviour?

-By increasing the degrees of freedom from 1 to 2, we can shift from the two-dimensional, minimal model to the real, three-dimensional dynamics of polar chiral flocs ($S^1 \to S^2$), illustrated in Figure~\ref{fig:schematic}.
+By increasing the degrees of freedom from 1 to 2, we can shift from the two-dimensional, minimal model to the real, three-dimensional dynamics of polar chiral flocks ($S^1 \to S^2$), illustrated in Figure~\ref{fig:schematic}.
 Eqs.~(\ref{eq:collapsed}, \ref{eq:kuramoto}) map a scalar phase $\phi_i$ to a two-dimensional $\mathbf{r}_i$.
 In three dimensions, the agent state becomes a unit phase vector $\hat{\mathbf{n}}_i$ on the unit sphere $S^2$.
-The agent's position is then $\dot{\mathbf{r}}_i = v_0 \hat{\mathbf{n}}_i$, with $|\hat{\mathbf{n}}_i| = 1$ (Figure~\ref{fig:schematic}b).
+The agent's velocity is then $\dot{\mathbf{r}}_i = v_0 \hat{\mathbf{n}}_i$, with $|\hat{\mathbf{n}}_i| = 1$ (Figure~\ref{fig:schematic}b).
 The local order parameter $Z = R e^{i\Psi}$ (Eq.~\ref{eq:collapsed}) becomes a local director field vector $\mathbf{R} = R \hat{\mathbf{\Psi}}$, where $\hat{\mathbf{\Psi}}$ is the mean direction of the local neighborhood and $R$ is the coherence magnitude.

 Next, to express the Adler dynamics (Eq.~\ref{eq:adler}), we note that $\omega_i$ (intrinsic rotation) becomes an intrinsic angular velocity vector $\boldsymbol{\omega}_i$.
 With this, the coupling term $a_0 R \sin(\Psi - \phi_i)$ represents a torque trying to align $\mathbf{n}_i$ with $\Psi$ (expressed as $\hat{\mathbf{n}}_i \times \hat{\mathbf{\Psi}}$).
 To keep the overdamped nature of the model, we then take a small-angle approximation of the angular velocity (near 0), yielding an inertia-less, linear expression (angular velocity $\propto$ torque).
 After this, we can express the equation of motion for an agent $i$ as,